scotchANDsolder/XA-310/Assignments/Assignment01.md

 #### The Problem

 Given the load capacity of a particular ship, write a program that prints out its Cargo Manifest i.e. a list of all items that can be carried safely on board.
-Each item has a specific weight so you must ensure that your do not overload the ship!
+Each item has a specific weight so you must ensure that you do not overload the ship!

 You will use variables and conditionals to complete this assignment.